 Guest speakers will include industry leaders and innovators who will present valuable insights in a rapid-fire Q&A session.
 We will also host short bespoke clinics with our team of strategists who will aim to address your current consumer concerns.

-: Top & right: Guestlist 2030 Film by The Future Laboratory
+: Top: Guestlist 2030 Film by The Future Laboratory

 ‘In 2019, brands and consumers will continue to question what luxury truly means.
 With vast technological innovation meeting crusading, conscious luxurians, we are entering the era of neo-luxury – and our Futures Forum will help you to identify the trends and opportunities that lie ahead.’